Congregation B'nai Shalom Sisterhood

 Janice Hirshon & Cheryl Kasof

-On December 11, we will discuss The Ghost of Hannah Mendes by American-Israeli author Naomi Regan.
+On December 8 (note change of date), we will discuss The Ghost of Hannah Mendes by American-Israeli author Naomi Regan.
 Hannah Mendes (1510-1569) was one of the wealthiest Jewish women of Renaissance Europe.
 She married into an eminent international banking family, and became a prominent figure in the spice trade, finance, and politics in her era.
 She also developed an escape network that saved hundreds of Conversos from the Portuguese Inquisition.
 The novel is a heartfelt plea for family continuity, including devotion to Judaism.
 The main character is fictional Catherine da Costa, a modern day 74 year old descendant of Hannah Mendes.
 Catherine learns she has a terminal illness, and finds herself worrying more about her family's future than about her own death.
 She has two granddaughters in their 20's, but both are alienated from the family, not religously observant, have had unsatisfactory relationships, and are still unmarried.
 Hannah is also a character in the story, and through her the reader learns the horrific details of the Portuguese Inquisition and the struggles of crypto Jews.
 Hannah's ghost comes up with a plan to ensure the family's survival -- to persuade the granddaughters to accompany Catherine to Europe to track down Hannah's memoirs.
 They accept reluctantly, but on the trip they encounter Hannah as well, and learn of her devotion to family and the Sephardic culture.
 Through Ghost Hannah's mystical powers, Catherine's goals for her family's future become realizable.